|Creamless Cream of Cauliflower Soup|

 I love the addition of pear to this soup as it adds some sweetness.
 The clementine peel and rosemary add a unique and unexpected fragrance.
 If you don’t have rosemary, thyme would go nicely with the orange flavor too.
 The Roasted Pepper Puree and pumpkin seeds on top make an otherwise white soup pop with color and crunch.

-1 ripe pear (Anjou or similarly sweet pear), peeled, cored, and chopped
+- 1 ripe pear peeled, cored, chopped (Anjou or similar sweet pear)

 Roasted Pepper Puree

-I slice the cauliflower into roughly 1/2″ slices, and then cut the slices crosswise into even pieces.
-Since the soup is going to pureed anyway, there’s no need to cut the cauliflower into florets.
+Prepare cauliflower.
+Remove any leaves, and cut out hard core.
+Slice the cauliflower into roughly 1/2" slices, and then cut the slices crosswise into even pieces.
+Since the soup is going to pureed anyway, there's no need to cut the cauliflower into florets.

 Remove from heat and add pear.
 Puree in batches in a blender until smooth.
 Return to soup pot and keep warm until ready to serve.